aritra1804/aritra-dataviz-portfolio/final-project-part-one.md

 For **Challenges in AI Adoption**, I will use **Vellum AI 2024a, academic research (Tsang, 2023),** and **HELM Benchmark (CRFM, n.d.)** to highlight key barriers, such as hallucinations, prompt engineering, and technical expertise gaps.

-For **Call to Action: The Role of Different Stakeholders in AI’s Future**, insights from **Vellum AI Report 2025, Qlik’s AI Business Insights (Qlik, 2024),** and **Statista AI Adoption Report 2024** will outline responsibilities for policymakers, businesses, developers, and consumers in shaping AI’s future.
+For **The Role of Different Stakeholders in AI’s Future**, insights from **Vellum AI Report 2025, Qlik’s AI Business Insights (Qlik, 2024),** and **Statista AI Adoption Report 2024** will outline responsibilities for policymakers, businesses, developers, and consumers in shaping AI’s future.

-The dataset has been created by me, with all data extracted from the sources and reports mentioned above and compiled together.
+The dataset is being created by me, with all data extracted from the sources and reports mentioned above and compiled together.
 As the project progresses, I will continue to extract additional data based on the visualizations and evolving needs of the project.
 The structured dataset is available [here](https://docs.google.com/spreadsheets/d/1LvEh062qCGMBKL1x4O_KXjH7mzgktMrNjfiMy1GRnrA/edit?usp=sharing).